1. What are Generators?

 version of Rails bundled with the application.

-You will get a list of all generators that come with Rails.
-To see a detailed
+You will get a list of all available generators along with usage instructions.

-description of a particular generator, invoke the generator with the --help
+To see a detailed description of a particular generator, invoke the generator

-option.
+with the --help option.
 For example:

 $ bin/rails generate scaffold --help